 Sometimes seemingly helpful social media threads on hurricane prep can digress into a huge echo chamber.
 It’s usually the most alarmist friends who contribute to these conversations, too!

-While it’s good to know what’s going on and what your friends are doing, if you want to stay sane during the storm, talk to your level-headed friends.
+While it’s good to know what’s going on and what your friends are doing, if you want to stay sane during the storm, talk to more your level-headed friends so you can stay grounded.

 2. Don’t believe everything you see on TV.